beast-dev/doc/tutorials/thorney_beast/thorney_beast.md

 	<treeModel idref="treeModel"/>
 </nodeHeightOperator>
 ```
-Note that this change affects how the root height is stored and so we need a new root height statistic and operator.
+Note: As is in the case of the `<constrainedTreeModel>`, this change affects how the root height is stored and so we need a new root height statistic and operator.

 The new coalescent intervals can be added to any demographic model by replacing the `<populationTree>` in a coalescent model